warpdesign/windowsfun-android/README.md

 The gradle build system will fetch all dependencies and generate files you need to build the project.

-You can use Android Studio by importing the project as a Gradle project.
+You can use Android Studio by importing the project as a Gradle project: Windows Fun has been updated to work with the latest version Android Studio: 1.3.

-## License ##
+## Licence ##

 Windows Fun is distributed under an MIT licence.